christinesutcliffe/DreamTune/README.md

 ![Dreamtune Logo](./Reverse-527.png)

-DreamTune is a company founded in the Music Copyright industry and is dedicated to streamlining the process of music payment.
-By integrating into our customer's POS system and tracking relevant information, we aim to become the seamless solution for businesses to pay royalties quickly and easily.
+DreamTune is a company founded in the Music Copyright industry and is dedicated to increasing the number of venues that are licensed to play.
+We aim to use crowdsourcing, gamification, and integrate into our customer's POS system to become the seamless solution for businesses to pay royalties quickly and easily.
 [Demo Video](https://drive.google.com/drive/u/0/folders/1BdKA-Ltrz7zCSLbTkAVe-CuxQRkCO79t)

 ## Application
 [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/dcsil/dreamtune)